John M. Hanson, Principal

 Kevin J. Davey, Project Manager

-Kevin joined Hanson Fine Building in 2017 after working in the architecture field for 6 years.
+Kevin joined Hanson Fine Building in 2017 after working in the architecture field for six years.
 With his experience in architectural drafting and graphic design, Kevin also generates Hanson's marketing material as well helping to inform design decisions on various projects.
 Kevin graduated from Florida Atlantic University with a Bachelor of Architecture in 2011.
 Kevin’s love for photography permeates most aspects of his life and he is rarely seen without one of his trusty old film cameras ready to capture the decisive moment.
 His strange accent can be attributed to being born in Zimbabwe and growing up in South Africa.

-Martin Hickman, Project Manager
+Martin Hickman, Construction Superintendent

-Martin joined Hanson as a Project Manager in 2020, after subcontracting for the company, primarily on window and door restoration projects, from 2012-2019.
+Martin joined Hanson as a Construction Superintendent in 2020, after subcontracting for the company, primarily on window and door restoration projects, from 2012-2019.
 Martin graduated from the Preservation Carpentry Program at Boston’s North Bennet Street School in 2011 and is experienced in restoring and replicating exterior architectural woodwork.
 Martin’s craft knowledge and commitment to the ‘beginner’s mind’ enhances his project leadership, while his past as a subcontractor dictates his management style.
 Outside of work, Martin enjoys laughing and telling stories with his wife and friends.

 Christine McPoyle, Office Manager